macfarlandian/please-hire-me/README.md

 # please hire me
-a Django app for building an online portfolio and resume.
+A Django app for building an online portfolio and resume.

 The goal for this app is to enable the creation of an integrated portfolio/resume website that connects your projects with your jobs and education to tell the story of your career in a more holistic way than either a portfolio or resume can do on its own.